ewclide/dewjs/docs/functions.md

 ( **value** : *Any*, **type** : *String* ) => *Boolean* | *String*

 Checks type of the value.
 Returns result of checking as Boolean.
-Function wich called with one argument will returns type of the passed value as string.
+Function, wich called with one argument will returns type of the passed value as string.
-*HTMLTools* - is a special type of objects produced throught library html object.
+*HTMLTools* - is a special type of objects produced through library html object.

 - *value* - value itself.
 - *type* - type as string.
 It supports types: *number, string, boolean, array, function, DOM, HTMLTools*.